November 9, 2018

 Maryse Rancourt & Patrick Fleury

-Maryse is a guidance counsellor in technology integration at the Commission scolaire de Laval and a RÉCIT facilitator for 6 years.
-Above all, she is a former teacher seeking the full development of every young person's potential through technologies that allow them to express and build their identity.
+Maryse Rancourt is a guidance counsellor specialized in technology integration at the Laval School Council and RÉCIT facilitator since six years.
+She is above all a former teacher who seeks the full development of each youth through technologies that can help them express themselves and build their identity.

 Media and Information Literacy: Student Learning in a Flipped Classroom Environment